Chern-Simons theory and the quantum Racah formula: A path integral derivation of the quantum Racah formula

 \begin{remark} \rm In the special case $G=SU(2)$ the last equation is equivalent to formula (7.27) in \cite{BlTh1}.
 We remark that for vertical loops the inner integral in Eq. \eqref{eq_WLO_0} is trivial, so for the derivation of Eq. \eqref{eq_WLO_end_vert} one does not need the general formula \eqref{eq_WLO_0} but can work with the simpler formulas appearing in \cite{BlTh1}, cf. equations (7.1) and (7.24) in \cite{BlTh1}.
 In the special case where $N=3$ and $\Sigma=S^2$, i.e. $g=0$ we get from Eq. \eqref{eq_WLO_end_vert} (setting $\lambda:=\gamma_1$, $\mu:=\gamma_2$, $\nu:= \gamma_3$)

-(here we have used $\sum_{\lambda_0} S_{0 \lambda_0}^2 = (S \cdot S^T)_{00} = (S^2)_{00} = C_{00} = 1$).
+(here we have used $\sum_{\alpha} S_{0 \alpha}^2 = (S \cdot S^T)_{00} = (S^2)_{00} = C_{00} = 1$).
 By combining Eq. \eqref{eq_WLO_end_3vert} with Eq.
-(4.36) in \cite{Wi} one obtains\footnote{Note that, strictly speaking, this is not quite a ``path integral derivation'' of the fusion rules since the derivation of the Eq.
+(4.36) in \cite{Wi} one obtains\footnote{Note that, strictly speaking, this is not quite a ``path integral derivation'' of the Verlinde formula since the derivation of the Eq.
 (4.36) in \cite{Wi} is not based solely on the CS path integral.
-In fact, since the numbers $\hat{N}^{i}_{jk}$ are defined abstractly, a genuine path integral derivation of the fusion rules \eqref{eq_Verlinde} can not be expected.} the fusion rules \eqref{eq_Verlinde}, cf. Sec.
+In fact, since the numbers $\hat{N}^{i}_{jk}$ are defined abstractly, a genuine path integral derivation of the Verlinde formula \eqref{eq_Verlinde} can not be expected.} the Verlinde formula \eqref{eq_Verlinde}, cf. Sec.
 7.6 in \cite{BlTh1}.
 (Observe that the expression $N_{ijk}$ in Eq.
-(4.36) in \cite{Wi} does not correspond to $N_{ijk}=N^{i^*}_{jk} $ in our notation but to $\hat{N}^{i^*}_{jk}$, cf. Remark \ref{rem2}). \end{remark}
+(4.36) in \cite{Wi} does not correspond to $N_{ijk}=N^{i^*}_{jk} $ in our notation but to $\hat{N}^{i^*}_{jk}$, cf. Sec. \ref{subsec2.2}). \end{remark}